 These potato and tempeh hash browns are packed with enough carbohydrates and proteins to make them a high-energy start to a cold winter morning, and if you prepare the other ingredients while the potatoes are boiling they shouldn't take more than half an hour to make.
 Best of all, the medley of flavors is so indescribably good, you can be sure these hash browns won't last long on anyone's plate.

 As always, I recommend care in the purchase of tempeh, specifically to make sure that you use a brand that has been properly fermented and inoculated with Rhizopus culture, and that has not been pasteurized or pre-cooked.
-For Canadian readers, the tempeh from the Noble Bean is an excellent product — those of you who live in London, Ontario will be able to find it at Grains, Beans and Things along with many other fine foods.
+For Canadian readers, the tempeh from the Noble Bean is an excellent product.

 This is also my contribution to Ode to Potato, a food event hosted by Sia to celebrate the International Year of the Potato.

 Potatoes hash browned with zesty tomato salsa, spices and fried protein-rich tempeh — a nourishing and delicious breakfast or lunch